lamassu/petri-runner/design.md

 * Callbags could be interesting.
 Test file doesn't seem to work with combine or merge.

 **Summary**: latest play/most-attach.js seems to work well.
 Try going with this.

+## Network down

+How do we handle something like network being down?
+Probably based to handle this with timeouts.
+The behavior is the same as if the user walks away from the machine.
+One difference is that we can also display a network-down screen.
+This should probably be handled outside the net.
+It can't be modeled well with our compisition model.